-Profitability in manufacturing derives largely from a product's design -- which impacts a remarkable 70 percent of a product's total cost.
-Through real-world examples and anecdotes from a number of industry segments, you'll learn how manufacturers of all kinds can design-out costs, create worldclass products and literally blow away the competition.
+Profitability in manufacturing derives largely from a product's design and development - where most of the product's total cost and potential profitability are established.
+By leveraging the power of Lean DesignTM taking a strategic and holistic team approach, and adopting new rules, manufacturers of all kinds can create products, which can literally blow away the competition.